den-materials/es6/readme.md

 ### Default parameters

-With ES6, we now have the option add set a default value for any of our functions' parameters.
+With ES6, we now have the option to set a default value for any of our functions' parameters.

 ```js
 function hello( name = "stranger"){